Text Support for First Night of Plan

 Price: $1200 (within 25 miles of Springfield, VA).

-Night One Half Night In Home Support
+Night One Full Night In Home Support

 This package includes your child’s customized sleep plan, along with my assistance encouraging you in person and helping you put your child to bed, while also helping with any night wakings that occur while I am at your house.
 I will come to your home right before bedtime routine (6PM-11:30 PM) to provide real-time coaching on the first night of plan implementation.
 This is best suited for parents who require extra assistance with the plan and need in-person support.